Joost Klein: 2016–2022: First releases

-While active as a YouTuber, Klein published videos ranging from sketches to mini-documentaries.As of 2025, his channel has 691,415 subscribers.
+While active as a YouTuber, Klein published videos ranging from sketches to mini-documentaries.
 In 2016, he released his debut EP Dakloos, after which he began focusing on a career in music.
-"Bitches", produced by Mick Spek was his first music video that would reach a million views on YouTube.
+"Bitches", produced by Mick Spek, was his first music video to reach one million views on YouTube.
 He was briefly signed to TopNotch in 2017 and 2018, but eventually decided to set up his own record label, Albino Sports.

-On 20 October 2017, Klein released the mixtape Scandinavian Boy, followed by the singles "Meeuw" (transl.
-'Seagull') and "Ome Robert" (transl.
-'Uncle Robert') in 2018.
+On 20 October 2017, Klein released the mixtape Scandinavian Boy, followed by the singles "Meeuw" and "Ome Robert" in 2018.
 On 3 August 2018, Klein released the studio album M van Marketing together with Dutch rapper Donnie.
-To promote the album, the duo organised a one-time concert titled Viraal in Carré in the Carré theatre in Amsterdam.
+To promote the album, the duo organised a one-time concert titled Viraal in Carré in the Royal Theater Carré in Amsterdam.

-Klein wrote a small book of poems titled Albino, which was published on 14 November 2018.
+Klein published a small book of poems titled Albino on 14 November 2018.
 Klein has mentioned that he wrote the book because of his father, who had also written a book and encouraged him to do the same.
-To promote his studio album of the same title, Klein organised the Het gaat niet zo goed (transl.
-'It is not going too well') concert tour in 2019, during which he visited venues such as Paard, De Oosterpoort, Doornroosje and Paradiso.
+To promote his studio album of the same title, Klein organised the Het gaat niet zo goed concert tour in 2019, during which he visited venues such as Paard, De Oosterpoort, Doornroosje and Paradiso.
 He concluded the tour in Paradiso on 3 March 2019.
 The following summer, Klein performed at major Benelux festivals such as Pukkelpop, Pinkpop, Lowlands, and Zwarte Cross.